jgaillar/mylibft/README.md

 You also can code some functions of your own which you think will be useful later in your curriculum.

-It's a great project to get acquainted with the C language.
+It's a great project to get acquainted with the basis of the C language.